-DENMARK

-LOCAL NAME Rekonstruktion

-ENGLISH TRANSLATION Restructuring

-KEY FEATURES

-Rekonstruktion comprises both voluntary and involuntary debtor-in-possession procedures for insolvent entities.
-If must include a compulsory arrangement and/or a transfer of the debtor's business.
-The proposed restructuring can only be imposed on unsecured claims.
-Preferential claims must be paid in full.
-Once initiated by the bankruptcy court, the process is irreversible and a restructuring administrator and a restructuring accountant are appointed by the bankruptcy court to oversee the ongoing business and to secure the execution of the restructuring.
-All major actions must be approved by the restructuring administrator and it considered necessary, the restructuring administrator may ask the bankruptcy court to replace the management of the company.
-Rekonstruktion triggers an automatic stay of enforcement.
-Creditors vote (simple majority) on the restructuring plan (no later than four weeks after the petition is filed) and restructuring proposal (no later than six months after the adoption of the restructuring plan - extendable by the

-declared bankrupt. bankruptcy court for up to four months) at court hearings and if both are not adopted, the debtor is automatically declared bankrupt.
+- Rekonstruktion comprises both voluntary and involuntary debtor-in-possession procedures for insolvent entities.
+It must include a compulsory arrangement and/or a transfer of the debtor's business. - The proposed restructuring can only be imposed on unsecured claims.
+Preferential claims must be paid in full. - Once initiated by the bankruptcy court, the process is irreversible and a restructuring administrator and a restructuring accountant are appointed by the bankruptcy court to oversee the ongoing business and to secure the execution of the restructuring.
+All major actions must be approved by the restructuring administrator and if considered necessary, the restructuring administrator may ask the bankruptcy court to replace the management of the company. - Rekonstruktion triggers an automatic stay of enforcement. - Creditors vote (simple majority) on the restructuring plan (no later than four weeks after the petition is filed) and restructuring proposal (no later than six months after the adoption of the restructuring plan extendable by the bankruptcy court for up to four months) at court hearings and if both are not adopted, the debtor is automatically declared bankrupt.

-LOCAL NAME Konkurs

-ENGLISH TRANSLATION Bankruptcy

-KEY FEATURES

-Konkurs can be both a voluntary or involuntary winding-up procedure for insolvent entities.
-Once initiated, a trustee is appointed who is charged with liquidating all the debtor's assets and distributing the proceeds in accordance with the statutory waterfall priority of claims.
-Konkurs triggers an automatic stay of enforcement.
-The normal organisational bodies - general meeting, board and management - will be deprived of their powers.

-• The trustee binds the estate in bankruptcy and is supervised by the bankruptcy court.
+- Konkurs can be both a voluntary or involuntary winding-up procedure for insolvent entities. - Once initiated, a trustee is appointed who is charged with liquidating all the debtor's assets and distributing the proceeds in accordance with the statutory waterfall priority of claims. - Konkurs triggers an automatic stay of enforcement.
+The normal organisational bodies general meeting, board and management will be deprived of their powers. - The trustee binds the estate in bankruptcy and is supervised by the bankruptcy court.

-LOCAL NAME Gaeldssanering

-ENGLISH TRANSLATION Debt rescheduling

-KEY FEATURES

-• If a natural person is hopelessly indebted, he may petition the bankruptcy court for an order to facilitate a deb rescheduling.

-The bankruptcy court will appoint an insolvency practitioner to examine the financial affairs of the debtor and to provide a written opinion to the bankruptcy court of whether a debt rescheduling can be recommended or not.
-The opinion includes a budget concerning the debtor's next three-five-year period, listing all reasonable income and expenses and what debt can realistically be paid within that period, i.e. by how much the debts must be written down (up to 100%).
-Gaeldssanering triggers an automatic stay of enforcement.
+- If a natural person is hopelessly indebted, he may petition the bankruptcy court for an order to facilitate a debt rescheduling. - The bankruptcy court will appoint an insolvency practitioner to examine the financial affairs of the debtor and to provide a written opinion to the bankruptcy court of whether a debt rescheduling can be recommended or not.
+The opinion includes a budget concerning the debtor's next three-five-year period, listing all reasonable income and expenses and what debt can realistically be paid within that period, i.e. by how much the debts must be written down (up to 100%). - Gaeldssanering triggers an automatic stay of enforcement.

-LOCAL NAME Tvangsfuldbyrdelse af sikkerhedsrettigheder

-ENGLISH TRANSLATION Enforcement of pledge / charge